 It takes a village to keep people healthy.
 It also takes collaborative partnerships to design patient care that targets patients’ individual needs.
-Over the past two years, in particular, we’ve seen global connectedness’s impact on successfully controlling and treating disease.
+Over the past few years, in particular, we’ve seen global connectedness’s impact on successfully controlling and treating disease.

 Although much of the HLS industry responded to global health issues with internal solutions that best served their infrastructure, they quickly realized that piles of localized applications weren’t serving the greater purpose of treating the patient.